 - Hogg, Robert V., and Elliot A. Tanis.
 Probability and Statistical Inference, 9th Edition.

-Selected excerpts from the above-mentioned books will be available on the Canvas page for MSAN 504.
-Students will have access to this Canvas page as soon as they log onto MyUSF (and the Canvas page is published).
+Selected excerpts from the above-mentioned books will be available on the Canvas page for MSDS 504.
+Students will have access to this Canvas page once it is published by the instructor later in the summer.

 As you review, focus on the following learning outcomes:

-- Being able to implement, by hand and in R, all elementary one- and two-sample tests of hypotheses and confidence interval constructions (e.g., means, proportions, correlation, ratios of variances, etc.);
+● Being able to implement, by hand and in Python, all elementary one- and two-sample tests of hypotheses and confidence interval constructions (e.g., means, proportions, correlation, ratios of variances, etc.);

-- Simulating (using R) random numbers governed by various probability distributions using the method of inverse transformation and the acceptance-rejection technique;
+● Simulating (using Python) random numbers governed by various probability distributions using the method of inverse transformation and the acceptance-rejection technique;

 If you are looking for an online venue to review this material, there are several you might consider.
-We recommend the first two courses in Duke University's “Statistics with R Specialization” at Coursera.
+We recommend the first two courses in University of Michigan’s “Statistics with Python Specialization” at Coursera.
 We also recommend Berkeley's three-part introduction to statistics -- addressing probability, descriptive statistics, and inferential statistics (at EdX).